Cookie197/darwin_crawler/README.md

     * Create JSON key → download it
 * Create Google sheets manually, share it with the Service Account (edit access)

-* Currently, the project is using my personal google cloud account.
+* **Currently, the project is using my personal google cloud account and Gemini API.
 For migration, create a new google cloud project and do the above operations.
 Update the ``GOOGLE_CREDENTIALS_JSON`` tab in github secrets.
-Same for Gemini API and google sheet ID.
+Same for Gemini API and google sheet ID.**

 ## config.py
 Contains shared (environment) variables.
 UPD: also loads secret variables from ``.env`` by using ``load_dotenv()`` and ``os.environ.get()``.